 - Variable Rate Demand Obligations ("VRDOs").
 VRDOs are tax-exempt obligations that contain a floating or variable interest rate adjustment formula and a right of demand on the part of the holder thereof to receive payment of the unpaid principal balance plus accrued interest upon a short notice period not to exceed seven days.
 There is the possibility that because of default or insolvency the demand feature of VRDOs may not be honored.
 The interest rates are adjustable at intervals (ranging from daily to up to one year) to some prevailing market rate for similar investments, such adjustment formula being calculated to maintain the market rate of the VRDOs at approximately the par value of the VRDOs on the adjustment date.
-The adjustment typically are based upon the Public Securities Association Index or some other appropriate interest rates adjustment index.
+The adjustments typically are based upon the Public Securities Association Index or some other appropriate interest rate adjustment index.
 Because of the interest rate adjustment formula, VRDOs are not comparable to fixed-rate securities.
-During periods of defining interest rates, a Fund's or an Underlying ETF's yield on a VRDO will decrease and its shareholders will have a reduced risk of capital depreciation. - Municipal Notes.
+During periods of declining interest rates, a Fund's or an Underlying ETF's yield on a VRDO will decrease and its shareholders will forego the opportunity for capital appreciation.
+During periods of rising interest rates, however, a Fund's or an Underlying ETF's yield on a VRDO will increase and its shareholders will have a reduced risk of capital depreciation. - Municipal Notes.
 Municipal notes are shorter-term municipal debt obligations, which provide interim financing in anticipation of tax collection, receipt of grants, bond sales or revenue receipts.
 If there is a shortfall in the anticipated proceeds, repayment on a municipal note may be delayed or the note may not be fully repaid, and a Fund or an Underlying ETF may lose money.
 Municipal notes are generally unsecured and issued to meet short-term financing needs.
 The lack of security presents some risk of loss to the Funds and Underlying ETFs since, in the event of an issuer's bankruptcy, unsecured creditors are repaid only out of the assets, if any, that remain after secured creditors are repaid.